Mechani-Legion/CharEditLite/README.md

 A little mod for saving, loading or editing the appearance of the characters and thralls (for solo/coop and server).

+**Warning**

+To be used with the DevKit, the contents of the source folder must be copied into "CharEditLite" and placed into "...\ConanExilesEditor\Games\ConanSandbox\Content\Mods\".

 ## Summary & manual

 **Features:**